On this page5 sections

 The worst position any small business owner ever sits in is Wednesday evening looking at Friday's payroll run with the bank account too low to cover it.
 Often the cash is real — it's just stuck somewhere else: a customer's 60-day check is in the mail, a contract milestone closed but hasn't funded, a quarterly tax refund is processing.
 The money exists.
 The timing doesn't match payroll.

 Working capital for payroll is the bridge.
-A same-day working capital advance from $10K to $500K can wire funds to your business operating account in as little as 6 hours from a clean application — fast enough to cover Friday payroll if you start the application Wednesday morning or Thursday morning at the latest.
+A same-day working capital advance from $25K to $500K can wire funds to your business operating account in as little as 6 hours from a clean application — fast enough to cover Friday payroll if you start the application Wednesday morning or Thursday morning at the latest.
 The advance repays through small weekly ACH debits over 3–13 months, so the payroll crisis becomes a slow weekly outflow rather than a single brutal hit.
+For how the product works end to end — rates, terms, and qualification — see our guide to how working capital loans work.

 This is one of the most common reasons businesses use revenue-based working capital.
 The alternative — missing payroll — has compounding costs (employee turnover, morale damage, legal exposure, brand damage) that almost always exceed the cost of fast capital.